preetisawant/cloud-foundry/network-isolation.md

 In the above example, all HTTP and HTTPS calls (all TCP traffic on ports 443 and 80) coming from the CFEE cluster worker nodes (“worker_public”) are allowed outbound (“egress”) access to the public network.

-## Private access from the management control plane
+## CFEE communication with supporting services
 {: #private-access}

-Management of a CFEE instance in an isolated network requires private access to the CFEE instance by the CFEE management control plane.
-Private access to the CFEE instance by the CFEE management control plane is enabled by default.

-Users with an _Administration_ role can disable private access by the CFEE management control plane.
-Note that disabling private access will disable the CFEE control plane from retrieving data and from managing the CFEE instance (neither through the user interface, the CLI nor the API).
-CFEE administrators can disable private access in the **Private Access** page (visible only to administrators), located in the CFEE user interface.
-Once in the page press **Disable**.

-Access to the isolated network takes place through an API key.
-An API key is provided by default.
+A CFEE instance continuously communicates with its supporting services instances: _Kubernetes cluster_, _Cloud Object Storage_ and _Databases for PostgreSQL_.
+Users with _administrator_ role in the CFEE instance can see information about the endpoints used by the CFEE to access those supporting services.
+Go to the **Management access** in the overflow menu located in the upper right corner of the _Overview_ page in the CFEE user interface.
+The _Management access_ dialog shows the type of access (private or private) and the actual service endpoints use to access the supporting service instances.
+The endpoints are not intended for development tasks, but only for troubleshooting purposes (e.g., to verify how CFEE accesses those service instances).

+By default, the CFEE management control plane accesses its _Kubernetes cluster_  via the cluster **master** (as opposed to through the cluster's ingress router).
+Access to the cluster master requires an **API key** provided and applied by default for a **Service ID** (also provided by default).
 A CFEE administrator can replace the default API key with a custom key.
-Enabling private access after it has been disable requires an API key that needs to be generated in the *_IBM Cloud API keys_* (In the IBM Cloud user interface header, go to _Manage > Acess (IAM) > IBM Cloud API keys_ ).
+To generate an API key, go to the IAM [Service ID](https://dev.console.test.cloud.ibm.com/iam/serviceids) user interface, find the Service ID created for the CFEE cluster, open it, go to the **API keys** tab, and click **Create**.

+A CFEE administrator can also **disable** accessing the cluster via the master.
+When access to the cluster via the master is disabled, access to the cluster takes place through the ingress router.  **Note** that when access to the cluster via the master is disabled, re-enabling it requires generating a new API key (see above).

+In addition to communication to the _Kubernetes cluster_, the CFEE instance needs to communicate with the _Cloud Object Storage_ and _Databases for PostgreSQL_ instances to perform routine operations.
+Communication with the _Cloud Object Storage_ service instance always takes place through a private access endpoint.
+Communication with the _Databases for PostgreSQL_ instance takes place through a private endpoint if the IBM Cloud account is enabled for Virtual Routing & Fowarding ([VRF](https://test.cloud.ibm.com/docs/infrastructure/direct-link?topic=direct-link-overview-of-virtual-routing-and-forwarding-vrf-on-ibm-cloud)) and IBM [Cloud Service Endpoint](https://cloud.ibm.com/docs/services/service-endpoint?topic=service-endpoint-getting-started#getting-started).
+Otherwise, communication with  _Databases for PostgreSQL_ instance takes place through a public endpoint.

+**Note:** Changing the service endpoints of the _Cloud Object Storage_ and _Databases for PostgreSQL_ service instances used by CFEE would disrupt the normal operations of the CFEE.